edgardcunha/tcc2022/README.md

-# latinoware2022
+# TCC2022
-Experiment with emulated RARE/freeRtr and PolKA.
+PolKA protocol experiment using emulated RARE/freeRtr.

-## Presentation Title
+## Title
-Como prototipar e implementar um testbed utilizando white boxes e RARE/freeRtr?
+How to prototype and implement a testbed using whiteboxes and RARE/freeRtr?

 ## Requirements
 * Basic Linux/Unix knowledge